 Before I begin to tell you some boring, official and semi-important things about me, I thought I’d start with a few fun facts.
 And maybe, that’s really all you need to, and want to, know.
 Here we go:

 #1 Alexandra loves chocolate and cookies.
 A lot.

 #2 Alexandra comes from a big family.
 She is the youngest of seven children.
 Six girls and one boy.
 Yes, you have read that correctly!
 Now you’re probably thinking: “Oh, the poor brother!”
 No!!!
 He was always loved by many women.

 #3 Alexandra learned how to scuba dive, but her ears have a hard time decompressing.
 So, she decided that it’s just as interesting to go on a hike.
 True story.
-She actually loves the forrest very much.
+She actually loves the forest very much.

 Are you ready for the other stuff ?
 You know..the boring things?
 Here we go:

 Alexandra Boiger was born in Munich, Germany, and studied graphic design.
 Her work as an animation assistant brought her initially to England, and then to DreamworksSKG in the United States.
 The first picture book she illustrated, While Mama Had a Quick Little Chat, was written by Amy Reichert, published by the legendary Dick Jackson books, and was a Fall 2005 Book Sense Pick and a recipient of a Parents’ Choice Award.
-Since then Alexandra has illustrated numerous books, including the popular picture books about ballerina Tallulah as well as the non-fiction picture book When Jackie Saved Grand Central: The True Story of Jacqueline Kennedy’s Fight for an American Icon, which celebrates winning in the face of immeasurable odds and HOW ONE PERSON CAN MAKE A BIG DIFFERENCE.
+Since then Alexandra has illustrated numerous books, including the New York Times #1 bestseller She Persisted: 13 American Women Who Changed the World, by Chelsea Clinton, as well as When Jackie Saved Grand Central: The True Story of Jacqueline Kennedy’s Fight for an American Icon, written by Natasha Wing.
+Both of these non-fiction picture books celebrate winning in the face of immeasurable odds and HOW ONE PERSON CAN MAKE A BIG DIFFERENCE.
+The popular picture books about ballerina Tallulah continue to charm little dancers.
 Fall 2015 marked Alexandra’s debut as both, author and illustrator, with Max and Marla, the opening in a picture book series, published by Putnam.
+Max and Marla Are Having a Picnic is going to hit book shelves on March 27, 2018.